 – operator station where you can control your inputs and outputs remotely

 Unlike traditional command centre solutions by video wall matrix, this system does not require a standalone server or video wall controller and there’s no limit on the channels of inputs and outputs to the video wall.
 Since there’s no server, a bug in a single KVM node will not affect the entire wall.

 Explore LamasaTech’s video wall processors here.

 How much do video walls cost?

 The cost depends on what your needs are.
 A bigger video wall will be more expensive.
-Many providers are happy to provide a free consultation to discuss your requirements and follow-up with a personalised quote.
+Many providers are happy to provide a free consultation to discuss your requirements and follow up with a personalised quote.
 Prices normally start around $5,000 or $6,000 for the lowest specification LCD video wall in a 2×2 set-up.
-Whereas, the budget for an LED video wall is much higher and on average start at around $40,000 or $50,000.
+Whereas, the budget for an LED video wall is much higher and on average starts at around $40,000 or $50,000.
 You’ll also need to add on the price of the mount that you select.

 The main elements that will affect the cost of your video wall are: